Khosrow I: Persecution of Mazdak and his followers

-Mazdak was the name of a chief representative of a religious and philosophical teaching called Mazdakism, which opposed violence, and called for the sharing of wealth, women and property, an archaic form of communism.
+Mazdak was the chief representative of a religious and philosophical teaching called Mazdakism, which opposed violence, and reportedly called for the sharing of wealth, women and property, an archaic form of communism.
 Mazdakism not only consisted of theological and cosmological aspects, but also political and social impacts, which was to the disadvantage of the nobility and clergy.
-According to modern historians Touraj Daryaee and Matthew Canepa, sharing women was most likely an overstatement and defamation deriving from Mazdak's decree that loosened marriage rules to help the lower classes.
+According to modern historians Touraj Daryaee and Matthew Canepa, the charge of sharing women was most likely an overstatement and defamation deriving from Mazdak's decree that loosened marriage rules to help the lower classes.
 Powerful families saw this as a tactic to weaken their lineage and advantages, which was most likely the case.
 Kavad used the movement as a political tool to curb the power of the nobility and clergy.
 With the nobility and clergy weakened, Kavad was able to make reforms with less difficulty.
-With the reforms roaring by the 520s, he no longer had use of Mazdak.
+By the 520s, Kavad's reforms were progressing smoothly, and he no longer had any use for Mazdak.
 As a result, he officially withdrew his support from the Mazdakites.
-A debate was arranged, where not only the Zoroastrian priesthood, but also the Christian and Jewish ones slandered Mazdak and his followers.
+A debate was arranged where not only the Zoroastrian priesthood, but also the Christian and Jewish ones slandered Mazdak and his followers.

-According to the Shahnameh ("The Book of Kings"), written several centuries later by the medieval Persian poet Ferdowsi, Kavad had Mazdak and his supporters sent to Khosrow, who had his supporters killed by burying their heads in a walled orchard, with only their feet being visible.
-Khosrow then summoned Mazdak to look at his garden, saying the following; "You will find trees there that no-one has ever seen and no-one ever heard of even from the mouth of the ancient sages."
+According to the Shahnameh, Kavad had Mazdak and his supporters sent to Khosrow, who had his supporters killed by burying their heads in a walled orchard, with only their feet being visible.
+Khosrow then summoned Mazdak to look at his garden, saying the following: "You will find trees there that no-one has ever seen and no-one ever heard of even from the mouth of the ancient sages."
 Mazdak, seeing his followers corpses, screamed and passed out.
 He was afterwards executed by Khosrow, who had his feet fastened on a gallows, and had his men shoot arrows at him.
 The validity of the story is uncertain; Ferdowsi used much earlier reports of events to write the Shahnameh, and thus the story may report some form of contemporary memory.